 vnc

-crabbox vnc prints connection details for a desktop-capable Crabbox target.
-For Crabbox-created desktop leases, it gives you an SSH tunnel, a local VNC endpoint, and the generated per-lease password.
-For static SSH targets, it can describe an existing host-managed VNC service, but it will not pretend that host is a Crabbox-created box.
+crabbox vnc prints (or opens) the connection details for a desktop-capable lease.
+For a managed desktop lease it gives you a loopback SSH tunnel, a local VNC endpoint, and the generated per-lease password.
+For a static SSH host it describes an existing host-managed VNC service instead of pretending the host is a Crabbox-created box.

-Use this command when you need to look at or manually drive the visible desktop inside a lease:
+Use it when you want to view or manually drive the visible desktop inside a lease:

 crabbox warmup --desktop